 By ED WHITE and MIKE HOUSEHOLDER, Associated Press

-“He should be considered armed and dangerous,” campus police Lt.
-Larry Klaus said.
+“He should be considered armed and dangerous,” Klaus said of Davis.

-The shooting occurred around 8:30 a.m. at Campbell Hall, a residence hall at Central Michigan, which is about 70 miles (112.6 kilometers) north of Lansing.
-Police described the shooting as a “family-type domestic situation” and said the victims were not students.
+The university identified the two dead as his parents, James Davis Sr. and Diva Davis.
+The shooting occurred around 8:30 a.m. at a residence hall at Central Michigan, which is about 70 miles (112.6 kilometers) north of Lansing.

 Klaus said video at the dorm suggests Davis fled on foot after the shooting.
 He was wearing a hoodie but had been shedding certain clothes while on the run.

 “This has been a tragic day. … The hurting will go on for a while,” said university President George Ross.

 The search was focused on Mount Pleasant neighborhoods near campus.
 Officers in camouflage knocked on doors and checked possible hiding places, such as yards and porches.
 In the surrounding community, students and staff in the Mount Pleasant school district were told not to leave nine buildings.